 The technology - Intelli-ion - protects in a unique way.
 Unlike their competitors, Hexigone uses ‘chemically intelligent’ micro reservoirs that make the coatings responsive to the environment, triggering the release of the inhibitor ‘on demand.’

 This innovative approach to tackling corrosion has secured investment from Development Bank of Wales and angel investors, Phil Buck and Andy Lewis, as well as an innovation loan from Innovate UK; totalling over £1 million.
 Along with support from investment expert Owen Sennitt and AgorIP, the money will allow the company to deliver their product to a trillion-dollar global market, bringing jobs and further investment into South Wales.

-The team is already working with 20 industry partners across 4 continents, including leading global coating manufacturers.
-In the last 12 months; with support from the Accelerated Growth Programme; Hexigone has grown from 1 to 7 employees, and with Welsh Government financial backing, they aim to create 40 jobs in an area where historically there’s been a decline.
+The team is already working with 20 industry partners across four continents, including leading global coating manufacturers.
+In the last 12 months; with support from the Accelerated Growth Programme; Hexigone has grown from one to seven employees, and with Welsh Government financial backing, they aim to create 40 jobs in an area where historically there’s been a decline.

 Alexander Leigh, Technology Ventures Investment Executive at the Development Bank commented:

 “The funding package from the Development Bank and other co-investors will help Hexigone achieve full-scale commercialisation and distribution of the product.
 This makes it a perfect fit for the Wales Technology Seed Fund which supports innovative University spin-out companies and helps them bring their products to market, creating high value jobs and wealth in Wales.”

 Tim Sawyer, Chief Investment Officer at Innovate UK added: